jpluimers/GExperts/Documentation/Readme.txt

 CHANGE LOG
 ----------------------
-VERSION 1.33 Beta (October, 2008)
+VERSION 1.33 (March, 2009)
-- General: Added basic support for RAD Studio 2009.
+- General: Added support for RAD Studio 2009.
 Note that some of the tools that require our source code parser (Procedure List, Class Browser, To Do List, Delimiter Editor Experts, etc.) do not have full unicode support.
   Other tools such as the Grep Search/Replace, Source Export, Code Librarian, etc. should support UNICODE files just fine.
 Also included are some shutdown optimizations, removal of all known memory leaks, and other minor tweaks.
+  All GExperts forms use the OS default font face/size.
+You can also override the UI font in the General tab of the settings.
 - Grep Search: There is a new regular expression engine that supports a large subset of the Perl regular expression syntax.
 Grep can now search and replace files in ANSI, UTF-8, and UTF-16 formats in Delphi 2009.
+The stay on top feature was removed when running inside the IDE, since it could hide modal dialogs.
 - Hide/Show Non-Visual Components: This new tool allows temporarily hiding non-visual components on a form, so you can visualize the form as it will appear at runtime.